First Home Super Saver Scheme guide

 How to access your FHSSS savings

-Once approved, you submit a release request, and the ATO instructs your super fund to release the money.
-The funds are then sent to the ATO, which deducts any applicable tax before paying the balance to you.
-Understanding your first home buyer loan options alongside this process helps you plan your purchase timeline.
+Once approved, you submit a release request and the ATO instructs your super fund to release the money.
+The funds are sent to the ATO, which deducts any applicable tax before paying the balance to you.
+The taxable portion of your withdrawal is added to your assessable income in the year you make the request, but a 30% tax offset applies to reduce the overall tax payable.

-Ready to explore your options?
+Ready to explore FHSSS for your first home?

 Understanding FHSSS conditions